Designing services and interfaces to support patient-centered care.

 Service Designer and UX Lead; I facilitated stakeholder engagement, led the research and prototyping process, and supported the clinic through technology integration.

-The clinic’s digital tools were not fully aligned with the evolving needs of pharmacists or the range of services offered, leading to workarounds and added administrative load.
+The clinic’s digital tools were not fully aligned with the evolving needs of the pharmacists or the range of services offered, leading to workarounds and added administrative load.

 A suite of digital tools and service improvements to reduce administrative workload, improve communication, and enhance the overall patient care experience.